Who Will Walk the 2026 Oscars Red Carpet?

 Who will attend the Oscars?

 Kylie Jenner is currently the heaviest favorite on the board.
-Trading at 90¢, the market views her attendance as a near-lock.
-We’d happen to agree, considering her recent presence at high-profile awards and the fact that her partner, Timothée Chalamet, could well win his first Oscar on the night.
+Trading at 94¢, the market views her attendance as a lock.
+We’d happen to agree, considering her recent presence at high-profile awards and the fact that her partner, Timothée Chalamet, may win his first Oscar on the night.

-Margot Robbie is currently trading at just 67¢.
+Margot Robbie is currently trading at 30¢.
 Given her status as a perennial nominee and previous winner, this seems low.
-The 40¢ ‘No’ indicates some market skepticism, perhaps regarding filming schedules, but for traders looking for a solid entry, Robbie is good value at 67¢.
+The 76¢ ‘No’ indicates plenty of market skepticism, perhaps regarding filming schedules, but for traders looking for a solid entry, Robbie is good value at this price.

-At 66¢, the market is skeptical about Zendaya’s attendance.
+The market had initially been skeptical about Zendaya’s attendance, but her price has risen steadily in recent days.
 Her absence would be unusual, considering her status.
 She has attended regularly in recent years, but was absent last year due to filming commitments.
-If you think she’ll attend in March, this could be a great opportunity.
 It’s worth noting, though, that she and partner Tom Holland both skipped the Golden Globes this year.

-The market was unsure of a Swift appearance on opening, pricing her at just 20¢.
 Swift historically only attends the Oscars if she is nominated or supporting a partner.
-However, her price has since shot up past 50¢, and it's still rising.
-Taylor hasn’t got a nomination this year, so she’s a high risk ‘Yes’.
-However, if you think the Academy might persuade her for a ratings boost, she could be a good pick.
+However, last month her price shot up past 50¢, and kept rising.
+Last week, it was down to 10¢, and its since dropped further to the current price of 6¢.
+Taylor hasn’t got a nomination this year, so she’s still a relatively high risk ‘Yes’.
+However, if you think the Academy might persuade her for a ratings boost, she could be a good pick at this price.

 Red carpet picks: The latest movement